Wiki · Person · Last reviewed June 14, 2026

 Democratic Risk

 Birhane's public commentary has increasingly connected generative AI to democratic risk.
-In February 2026, Trinity College Dublin reported her warning to an Irish parliamentary committee that generative AI can undermine truth, democratic processes, and public trust, especially when major technology platforms operate at infrastructural scale without sufficient democratic oversight.
+In a February 17, 2026 opening statement to the Oireachtas Joint Committee on Artificial Intelligence, she argued that AI systems must be discussed through control, benefit, deployment, and social effect, not only through technique or claimed capability.
+Trinity College Dublin later summarized her warning that generative AI can undermine truth, democratic processes, and public trust, especially when major technology platforms operate at infrastructural scale without sufficient democratic oversight.

 This is continuous with her dataset and audit work.
 The risk is not only that a model produces a wrong answer.
 The risk is that synthetic media, opaque datasets, private platform power, and automated authority can reshape the public information environment while the public lacks access to the evidence needed to contest it.